COMMENT OF FEBRUARY 11, 2019

 BACKGROUND: IMPROBABLE PLANS

 The Lackawanna Plaza Redevelopment Proposal is an improbable idea, preceded by a series of unlikely events, which have served to make the improbable seem that much more likely.
-You may think the following is too much about trains and irrelevant, but it is EXACTLY related to the demise of the trainshed.
+You may think the following is too much about trains and irrelevant, but it is EXACTLY related to the demise of the Lackawanna Terminal.

 In 1980 New Jersey Transit threw away a twenty-five-hundred foot, completely grade-separated four-track station approach and six-track terminal, with some plan in mind to abandon the only direct route from New York running by to the north, and tie the two lines together east of the now-abandoned terminal using a two-track connecting segment having three tight reverse curves in close succession and a two-track station (with grade crossing) that is so obstructive and slow it debilitates the entire new hybrid line on either side of it.
 The segment does not meet the customary and widely published standards for a freight siding - never mind main line passenger track.
-The resulting "Montclair Connection" certainly cost more than it would have to rehabilitate the existing Montclair terminus.
+The resulting "Montclair Connection" with its disputative program of property acquisition, certainly cost more than it would have to rehabilitate the existing Montclair terminus.

 The current situation with rail infrastructure generally is comparable and directly analogous to that of Montclair Terminal the building.
 It is one of vast potential that is deteriorating rapidly and becoming subsumed.
 Obviously the Montclair Branch had - and would now have - the passenger draw necessary to support the large station - without being connected to the Boonton Line.
-But now the effectively-abandoned 11-mile segment of the fast route from New York, the Boonton Line, is getting rapidly subsumed, along with its beautiful and unusual high arch bridges in Branch Brook Park, designed as integral elements into the English-style park landscape. (unlike the more recent incinerator) So, on the seeming relatively innocent pretext of the station abandonment and a convenient "connection" the perpetrators have managed to leverage a great deal of destruction, etched in stone and steel, or in this case, the lack of it.
+But now the effectively-abandoned 11-mile segment of the only fast route from New York, the Boonton Line, is getting rapidly subsumed, along with its beautiful and unusual high arch bridges in Branch Brook Park, designed as integral elements into the English-style park landscape. (unlike the more recent incinerator) So, on the seeming relatively innocent pretext of the station abandonment and a convenient "connection" the perpetrators have managed to leverage a great deal of destruction, etched in stone and steel, or in this case, the lack of it.

 With a new connection in the Meadowlands - a necessity in any modern rail scenario, and encompassing several commuter lines - the Boonton Line is capable of providing 18-minute schedules from Penn Station to Montclair.
 The line's presence is also crucial for providing acceptable scheduling and capacity to the west in absence of the permanently closed DL&W Main Line.
 But as it is - from as close in as Upper Montclair - it's quicker just to take the bus.
 With the Montclair Branch as well - after forty years of New Jersey Transit - the logical expectation would be to find raised platforms (or lowered tracks) at every single station along this rare string of historical gems.
 Instead the majority rot in abject states of agency disinterest, despite the high passenger counts.